ltaylorwarren/pam/README.md

-# PAM for RatOS
+# PAM for RatOS / Klipper
-Print Area Mesh for RatOS
+Print Area Mesh for RatOS and Klipper

-Adds dynamic mesh calibration to your RatOS printer and meshes only the area where your object is located.
+Adds dynamic mesh calibration to your printer and meshes only the first layer area.

-PAM doesnt support any RatOS Alpha or Beta Version!

-- works out of the box with any printer running RatOS
-- respects all RatOS probe and mesh settings

 # 1. Install
 SSH into your Raspberry PI and execute: